-Faigen's recordings of Robert Schultz's works Visions of Dunbar and Tina Faigen Plays Piano Transcriptions have received rave reviews.
+Faigen's CD recordings of Robert Schultz's works "Visions of Dunbar" and "Tina Faigen Plays Piano Transcriptions" have received rave reviews.
 Faigen is co-author of the acclaimed Accelerando Piano Technique Series, along with numerous other editions of educational piano music.
-Since 1992 she has served as the principal editor for The Robert Schultz Piano Library.
-Faigen has maintained an active teaching studio since the age of 14, is on the piano faculty at University of Pittsburgh, and is a faculty member of the Music Preparatory School at Carnegie Mellon University.
-Also a violinist, Faigen serves as Principal 2nd in the Edgewood Symphony Orchestra.
+Faigen has maintained an active teaching studio since the age of 14.
+She is on the piano faculty at University of Pittsburgh and at Carnegie Mellon University Music Preparatory School.
+Also a violinist, Faigen serves as Principal 2nd for the Edgewood Symphony Orchestra.